Financial-Times/o-icons/MIGRATION.md

 ### Migrating from v5 to v6

+The `vertical-align` property of icons is now `middle` by default (previously `baseline`), as the icon svg includes whitespace around the icon glyph ([related issue](https://github.com/Financial-Times/o-icons/issues/58)).
+Confirm your icons align with surrounding text, you may need to adjust margin/padding or restore `vertical-align: baseline;`.

 ### Migrating from v4 to v5

 The jump from 4 to 5 introduces an entirely new set of icons.
 Using these icons should be a lot easier as they have a uniform amount of white-space around them, so you don't need to individually size icons to work in your application harmoniously.